-Ok.
-You’ve got a great idea for a restaurant that you just know is a winner.
-All of the details are worked out in your mind after having been honed in and refined over so many late night, beer-fueled conversations that you’ve lost count.
-Now it’s time to get outside investors and other people on board with your idea, too.
+Do you have a great idea for a restaurant that you just know is a winner?
+After many late-night, beer-fueled conversations, you have all of the details worked out in your mind.
+You’ve run the idea by your friends too many times to count.
+Well, now it’s time to get outside investors and other people on board with your idea, too.
 That means it’s time for you to create your very own small restaurant business plan.

 Sound daunting?
-It’s a big step, no mistake about it, but it’s one that’s absolutely doable.
-With the right advice and a few restaurant business plan examples, next thing you know you’d be in the throes of writing a restaurant business plan like a pro.
+It’s a big step, but it’s absolutely doable.
+With the right advice and a few restaurant business plan examples, you’ll be writing a restaurant business plan like a pro.
 Want to know how?

 Read on for everything you need to know about crafting a restaurant business plan.

-As Open for Business explains, “no matter how much thought you’ve put into your concept or how many trusted colleagues have assures you of its greatness, you absolutely must write a business plan.
-It will prove the viability of your concept to potential investors and provide them with a clear and engaging answer to the question: ‘Why does the world need this restaurant?’”.
+As Open for Business explains, “No matter how much thought you’ve put into your concept or how many trusted colleagues have assures you of its greatness, you absolutely must write a business plan.
+It will prove the viability of your concept to potential investors and provide them with a clear and engaging answer to the question: ‘Why does the world need this restaurant?’”
 Restaurant business plans outline the progression and development of your restaurant from concept to several years down the road.
-Not only does it make your plans clear to potential partners, it gives you a roadmap to work from once things get started.
+Not only does it make your plans clear to potential partners, it gives you a roadmap to follow once things get started.

-How to Make the Best Restaurant Business Plan: What to Include
+How to Write a Restaurant Business Plan: What to Include

-Before you begin your own journey into the wild world of creating a restaurant business plan doc, the best thing you can do is familiarize yourself with what the final product should look like.
+Before you begin your own journey into creating a restaurant business plan, familiarize yourself with what the final product should look like.
 Dedicate as much time as you can to reading through some samples of restaurant business plans.
-Not only will that give you a good idea of what it is you’re aiming for, it will show you the different elements that different restaurants include and the language that use to talk about themselves and their future plans.
-Hey, copying is the most sincere form of flattery, right?
+Not only will that give you a good idea of what it is you’re aiming for, it will show you the different elements that different restaurants include and the language they use to talk about themselves and their future plans.
+Imitation is sincerest form of flattery, right?

 1. The Overall Concept

-This section is where you’ll also want to get into the type of service you’ll be offering.
+This is where you should also explain the type of service you plan to offer.
 Will it be fine dining or casual?
-Will there be wine pairings or is it a pay at the bar kind of place?
+Will there be wine pairings or is it a pay-at-the-bar kind of place?
 The type of service you offer has a serious impact on the overall concept.
-This might also be where you flesh out your restaurant mission statement!
+This might also be where you flesh out your restaurant mission statement.

-Restaurant interior design is another key consideration here as well.
-If you’ve got thoughts on what your space will look like or the design elements you plan to deploy, don’t be afraid to include visuals.
-Business plans are writing heavy, so rely on images anywhere that you can.
+Restaurant interior design is another key consideration here, as well.
+If you have thoughts on what your space will look like, or the design elements you plan to deploy, don’t be afraid to include visuals.
+Business plans are text-heavy, so break things up with relevant images anywhere that you can.

 2. Sample Menu